pyinfra-dev/pyinfra/docs/patterns/groups_roles.rst

     # deploy.py

-    from pyinfra import local, inventory
+    from pyinfra import host, local

-    # Include the web role, targeted at the web group
+    # Include the web role for the web group
-    local.include(
-        'tasks/web.py',
-        hosts=inventory.web_servers
-    )
+    if 'web_servers' in host.groups:
+        local.include('tasks/web.py')

-    # And the same for the database role & servers
+    # And the same for the database role
-    local.include(
-        'tasks/database.py',
-        hosts=inventory.db_servers
-    )
+    if 'db_servers' in host.groups:
+        local.include('tasks/database.py')

     # This operation runs on all the hosts
     server.shell('Runs everywhere')